seanpm2001/pdf-viewer-demo/README.md

 This project contains 2 folders, each of then corresponds to one container image that will be generated and used.

-The presentation-app folder contains the instructions to build a container image which will display a slideshow (or any pdf) in the screen.
+- The `presentation-app` folder contains the instructions to build a container image which will display a slideshow (or any pdf) in the screen.

-The weston-custom-bg folder contains the instructions to build a custom weston image, allowing one to set a custom background image, setting additional weston configuration, etc.
+- The `weston-custom-bg` folder contains the instructions to build a custom weston image, allowing one to set a custom background image, setting additional weston configuration, etc.

-For a detailed description about each image, check out the instructions in the folders' README.
+For a detailed description about each image, check out the instructions in the folder's README.

 ## Using this Example
 To use this demo as is, you can use docker compose to launch the default